This article was first published in The eXile on September 7, 2007.

 For The Economist, the Putin-as-Fascist story isn’t bound by traditional Newtonian concepts of time or space, let alone the basic principles of Western journalism.
 It’s a story that can be played like a deck of trump cards.
 No matter what else happens in the world – for example, the mega-clusterfuck in Iraq, a war that The Economist screamed for in a campaign capped by its infamous“The Case For War” editorial — when a story threatens to confuse or upset their agenda, the weekly can just drop the Putin-Hitler trump card.
 It works like a dream, every time.

 If only it was a question of overrated wit.
 But it’s much worse.
 It’s a sinister and sophisticated English snowjob.
-Considering their influence and their influential readership, not to mention where they’re leading us with their anti-Russia campaign, it’s time to set the record straight, to put the “s” back in “limey” and call The Economist for the slimey fucks that they are, before they drag us all down with them again, just as they did with Iraq.
+Considering their influence and their influential readership, not to mention where they’re leading us with their anti-Russia campaign, it’s time to set the record straight, to put the “s” back in “limey” and call The Economist for the slimey fucks that they are, before they drag us all down into another disastrous war, just as they did with Iraq.

 Last month’s Kazakhstan/Russia coverage is a perfect example of what’s so wrong with the magazine.